The application windows for 2019/20 are:

 What is eligible for a grant?

-A new event, or project for your society (something that goes beyond your core annual aims & objectives and that has not happened in the last 3 years)
+A new event, or project for your society (something that goes beyond your core annual aims & objectives and that has not happened in the last 3 years).
+This can include travel (cheapest form available) or venue hire for the event.

 A new initiative or element for existing projects or regular events (for example, an innovative fundraiser for an annual event)